This article may contain compensated links. Please read disclaimer for more info.

 - Best for: nature, landscapes, and small towns

-The road trip starts and ends in Millau.
+This French road trip starts and ends in Millau.
 On the 1st day visit the world’s tallest bridge – Millau Viaduct, and the tiny village of Payre.
 Stay the first night in Millau and use the evening to explore this beautiful medieval city.
+Hotel des Causses in Millau is comfortable, central and it has an on-site restaurant.

 The next day take D16 and D63 to the famous cave Aven Armand.
 You’ll be crossing Causse Méjean, a plateau with a totally different landscape from the canyons.
 After the cave, stop at the nearby Medieval Farm (Ferme Caussenarde d’Autrefois).
 Afterward, continue to Meyrueis on D986 and at Meyrueis take D996 to Le Rozier.
 Follow the road along the canyon on La Jonte River – Gorges de la Jonte.
 Stop at Le Rozier and Peyrelau – two lovely places, where La Jonte flows into Tarn.
 Afterward, continue to Millau.